javolara1/fuga-landing-ui/memory-bank/activeContext.md

 ## Current Work Focus

+- **Button Component System**: Created reusable Button component with variants, sizes, and props
+- Implemented Button.svelte component with TypeScript types for all props
+- Added variants: primary, secondary, text, and ghost
+- Added sizes: sm, md, lg, and xl
+- Added props: href, loading, disabled, type, fullWidth
+- **Button Replacement**: Replaced ALL existing button and anchor elements throughout the codebase
+- Updated Hero component with Button components for CTAs
+- Updated Pricing component with Button components for plan selection
+- Updated Header component with Button components for navigation and auth
+- Updated Contact component with Button component for form submission
+- Updated Login page with Button components for form and navigation
+- Updated Register page with Button components for form and navigation
+- Updated User page with Button components for logo and logout
+- Updated AdminHeader component with Button components for navigation and logout
+- Updated ReducedHeader component with Button component for logo
+- Updated Admin Blog Create page with Button components for form actions
+- **Consistent Design System**: All buttons now follow the same design patterns
+- Primary variant: White background, black text (for main CTAs)
+- Secondary variant: Outline style (for secondary actions)
+- Text variant: Minimal styling (for navigation, links)
+- Ghost variant: Transparent background (for subtle actions)
+- **Complete Replacement**: No remaining regular button or anchor elements in the entire codebase
 - **Carta MD Editor Styling**: Implemented custom dark theme for the markdown editor in blog creation
 - Fixed TypeScript error by adding missing `carta` prop to `MarkdownEditor` component
 - Created comprehensive custom CSS theme that replaces all default Carta MD styles